tjeuput/dataLoanExploration/README.md

 ### 1. Home ownership and the status loan
 Home ownership is often seen as a significant indicator of financial stability.
-By comparing home ownership to loan status, we can gain insights into whether or not owning a home influences the likelihood of a loan being paid off, being current, or going into a loss status.
+By comparing home ownership to loan status, there are insights into whether or not owning a home influences the likelihood of a loan being paid off, being current, or going into a loss status.

 ```python